Ancient bad breath remedies leave something to be desired

 Dill, anise and myrrh.
 Yet another.
 But the ultimate in unpleasant halitosis removal has to be...

 A child's urine.
-The first time anyone ever wrote about mouthrinsing, it was in China in 2700 BCE: Oral health authorities recommended this foul rinse as a way to eliminate oral odor and gingivitis.
+The first time anyone ever wrote about mouthrinsing, it was in China in 2700 BCE: Oral health authorities recommended this foul rinse as a way to alleviate oral odor and gingivitis.

 Really makes you appreciate the 21st century, doesn't it?